-- There will one midterm exam in class. - If you need special accommodations when taking written exams, please contact the Office of Access & Diversity (access.diversity@ubc.ca). - If the midterm (or final) exam conflicts with a religious observance, or if you have any other legitimate conflict, please contact me at least two weeks ahead of time so we can make appropriate arrangements. - There will be a final exam during the usual exam period.
+- There will one midterm exam in class, currently scheduled for Thursday, October 24th. - If you need special accommodations when taking written exams, please contact the Centre for Accessibility. - If the midterm (or final) exam conflicts with a religious observance, or if you have any other legitimate conflict, please contact me at least two weeks ahead of time so we can make appropriate arrangements. - There will be a final exam during the usual exam period.